Anonimus1221/staff-plus/README.md

 ## What is Staff++?

-Staff++ is a comprehensive moderation plugin bridging professional server management with ease of use.
+Staff++ is a comprehensive moderation plugin that bridges professional server management with ease of use.
 It combines advanced features for handling player reports, staff gadgets, and administrative controls in one unified package.
-Whether you're running a small community server or a large network, Staff++ adapts to your needs.
+Whether you're running a small community server or a large network, Staff++ adapts to your needs with a clean architecture and zero problematic dependencies.

+### Key Features:
+- **Advanced Moderation** - Freeze players, Vanish mode, Examine inventories, Real-time alerts
+- **Staff Gadgets** - Freecam, ItemRadar, XRay, NightVision, Invisible mode
+- **Ticket System** - Automated player reports and comprehensive ticket management
+- **Multi-Language** - Full support for 12 languages (EN, ES, DE, FR, IT, PT, NL, HR, HU, NO, SV, ZH)
+- **Flexible Storage** - YML flat file or MySQL database support
+- **Modern Architecture** - Clean codebase with version-specific adapters for all supported Minecraft versions

 Special thanks to the Spigot and Paper communities for their continuous support and feedback!

 ## Supported Versions

-Staff++ currently supports Minecraft Java Edition 1.17 - 1.21.11 across Spigot, Paper, and Bukkit servers.
-For more information on compatibility, please see [here](WIKI_NEW.md).
+Staff++ supports Minecraft Java Edition versions **1.17 through 1.21.11** across all major server software:
+- **Spigot** - Complete support
+- **Paper** - Full compatibility with latest versions
+- **Bukkit** - Full Bukkit API compliance

+Each version includes a dedicated version adapter ensuring optimal performance and compatibility.

+For detailed compatibility information, see the [WIKI](https://github.com/Anonimus1221/staff-plus/wiki).

 ## Setting Up